Company code of conduct: Contents

 The content of a company code of conduct varies and depends in a measure of the company's culture and on the country in which they reside.
-In general terms, it can be said that the codes of conduct are related to anti-corruption issues, labor law, environmental and basic legal issues, such as the rejection of slavery, child labor, compliance with the environmental standards of each country, and in general respect for national laws.
+In general terms, it can be said that the codes of conduct are related to anti-corruption issues, labor law, environmental and basic legal issues, such as the rejection of slavery, child labor, compliance with the environmental standards of each country, and in general, respect for national laws.

 Cases

 Nike

-Nike's company code of conduct is one of the best known.
+Nike's company code of conduct is one of the best known examples.
 In the early 1990s, Nike was reported by the press in the United States for using contractors in Southeast Asia who employed slave labor and child labor.
 This complaint damaged Nike's image and was reflected in a significant drop in sales.
-As part of a strategy to recover their image, Nike announced in 1992 a company code of conduct in which it stated its commitment to adjust the company's actions around the world to adhere to its rules, as well as to require all subcontractors to do the same.
-(Nike directly employs 22,000 employees and indirectly 450,000 workers through subcontractors around the world.)
+As part of a strategy to recover their image, Nike announced a company code of conduct, in which it stated its commitment to adjust the company's actions around the world to adhere to its rules, as well as to require all subcontractors to do the same, in 1992 (Nike directly employs 22,000 employees and indirectly 450,000 workers through subcontractors around the world.)
 Shortly afterward, a series of criticisms was received from the unions about the content of its code of conduct, and so Nike created a new text which is the one that is currently presented.